tfoote/ros_ifc6410_guide/configure_the_system/README.md

 In case wireless networking with NetworkManager becomes unreliable, you can just follow these instructions to configure the wireless adapter:

 https://wiki.debian.org/WiFi/HowToUse#wpa_supplicant

+## Add support for the Joystick interface

+The `turtlebot_bringup` scripts require `/dev/input/js0` to be present.
+You can enable the `joydev.ko` module adding the following line to `.config` and recompiling the kernel modules:

+`CONFIG_INPUT_JOYDEV=m`

+you can also find this module under Device drivers -> Input device support -> Joystick interface in the `menuconfig` menu.

+Follow the instructions in the Linaro manual and type the following to build the modules (note the addition of `KERNELRELEASE` to ensure the the `vermagic` matches the rest of the modules shipped with BSP 1.5:

+`$ kmake KERNELRELEASE=3.4.0-linaro-ifc6410 all modules`

+You can now copy `./drivers/input/joydev.ko` to `/lib/modules/3.4.0-linaro-ifc6410/kernel/drivers/input/joydev.ko` in the `ifc6410` board.